The Penguin Parade with Kids| Phillip Island

 So off we went on our road trip to Phillip Island.
 First stop, coffee.
 Next , the Koala Conservation Park in Phillip Island.

 As soon as we arrived we headed to the Koala Conservation Park.
 Unfortunately, much to my surprise, I was not able to get tickets to the underground viewing I was earlier told not to book over the phone.
 You can imagine my disappointment and frustration!
 Especially when one of the staff members was responsible for what I imagined meant missing our best possible experience.
+I had also envisioned having the boys in the underground area, nice and cozy away from the wind and cold of the beach, but this was not to be.

 There was not much I could do at this point so we purchased the general viewing tickets.
 At the entrance of the Koala Conservation Park I was able to purchase a bundle ticket which included the Penguin Parade , Antarctic Journey, the Koala Conservation Centre and Churchill Island Heritage Farm.